 Early Life

-Jean Eric Salata was born in Chile on December 22, 1965.
-At the age of five, his family moved to Erie, Pennsylvania, USA.
-Salata began investing in the stock market at a young age, starting around 12 or 13.
-He graduated from Cathedral Preparatory School in 1984.
+Jean Eric Salata was born on December 22, 1965, in Chile.
+At the age of five, he moved to Erie, Pennsylvania, where he grew up.
+Salata began investing in the stock market at a young age, around 12 or 13.
+He graduated from Cathedral Preparatory School in 1984 and earned a Bachelor of Science in Finance and Economics from the Wharton School of the University of Pennsylvania in 1988, graduating magna cum laude.

 Rise to Success